THIS SYLLABUS IS A WORK IN PROGRESS

 HIST 428: Adventures in Digital History

 Office Hours: By appointment.
-I have two offices (GW 105 and Monroe 226), but most days I will be in GW Hall.
+I have two offices (GW 105 and one in the History & American Studies suite in Monroe), but most days I will be in GW Hall.
 You can also contact me via a Slack DM.

 Departmental Learning Objectives